Back to Book/course

 Increased or abnormal automaticity

-As discussed in Chapter 1 there are several structures in the heart that possess automaticity (i.e. the ability to depolarize spontaneously).
+As discussed in Chapter 1, several structures in the heart possess automaticity (i.e. the ability to depolarize spontaneously).
 These structures are as follows:

 • The sinoatrial (SA) node: the sinoatrial node is the primary pacemaker of the heart.
 It directs the heart rhythm during normal circumstances and the rhythm is referred to as sinus rhythm.

-• Myocardium surrounding the atrioventricular (AV) node: It is a common misconception that the atrioventricular (AV) node possesses automaticity because there is no compelling evidence for that.
-There is, however, evidence that cell clusters surrounding the AV node possess automaticity.
-This automaticity will still – despite what has just been stated – be referred to as the automaticity of the AV node in order to facilitate understanding.
+• Myocardium surrounding the atrioventricular (AV) node: It is a common misconception that the atrioventricular (AV) node possesses automaticity, as there is no compelling evidence to support this claim.
+There is, however, evidence indicating that cell clusters surrounding the AV node possess automaticity.
+For the sake of simplicity, this automaticity will still—despite the clarification provided—be referred to as the automaticity of the AV node.

 • The His-Purkinje network: The bundle of His and the entire Purkinje network possess automaticity.